Coin Values Moving with Precious Metals: Up-Dated 10/21/2019: Gold $1491 | Silver $17.69

 Above is the wholesale Seated Half Dime value.
 Computed from dealer's price lists with various mark-up factors figured in.
 They reflect closely the price you would expect to receive when selling.
 Variations in value do occur subject to subtle grading points, collector demands and dealer needs.

 If your coin is not listed above, it is seldom encountered.
 For additional reference...
-NumisMedia publishes an extensive fair market value price guide, covering retail Seated half dime value in detail.
+CDN publishes a price guide, covering retail Seated half dime value in detail.

 These small silver coins as they traveled through commerce began to wear and the design details faded.
 As a result dealers and collectors judge the different degrees of wear and each is assigned a "Grade".